grynova-ccc/Reference-based-Coordinate-Assignment/README.md

 * Y: a set of reference points that aren't part of the original dataset

 The core idea of RCA is to project the X space into a new coordinate system while preserving only the pairwise distances between Y–Y and X–Y points.
 This approach is inspired by the concept of multilateration.
-As an analogy, you can think of the Y points as cell towers or satellites, and the X points as unknown locations.
+As an analogy, you can think of the Y points (called reference points) as cell towers or satellites, and the X points as unknown locations.
 RCA aims to determine the positions of the X points using only their distances to the Y reference points.

 ## ❓ Why This Project?
-The AGNES dataset contains very complex chemistry, with molecules that vary widely in their frameworks, functional groups, and the number and placement of nitrogen atoms.
-Because of this diversity, spotting meaningful patterns across the compounds isn’t easy.

-By “asking” the trained machine-learning model what patterns it has learned—using tools like SHAP—we can understand not only why it makes certain predictions, but also how the different input features relate to the outputs.
+In the introduction of the article, we review several existing techniques for dimensionality reduction.
+However, RCA is best understood not as a traditional dimensionality-reduction method, but as a projection technique: it projects the original input space into a new space whose dimensionality equals the number of reference points.

+The motivation behind developing RCA is twofold.
+First, it provides an intuitive framework that can be directly compared to GPS and multilateration-based tracking systems—except now applied in high-dimensional spaces.
+Second, RCA offers a quantitative way to express the “similar structure → similar property” principle.
+Across multiple datasets, machine-learning tasks, and model architectures, we show that using RCA-projected spaces as input not only reduces computational cost and runtime, but also consistently improves predictive accuracy.

+## ⚠️ Limitations of the Method

 ## 🔧 Getting Started With the Code